-The result in Table 3 shows that implementation of the Public Procurement Act (β = 0.682; t = 10.136; p = 0.005) has positive and significant influence on efficiency and value for money.
-Additionally, implementation of the Public Procurement Act independently contributes about 46.5% to efficiency and value for money with the R2 of 0.465.
+The result in Table 3 shows that implementation of the Public Procurement Act ( $\beta$ = 0.682; t = 10.136; p = 0.005) has positive and significant influence on efficiency and value for money.
+Additionally, implementation of the Public Procurement Act independently contributes about 46.5% to efficiency and value for money with the R of 0.465.
 The estimated Durbin - Watson value of 1.987 clears any doubts as to the existence of positive first order serial correlation in the estimated model.
 The model was constructed to test the null hypothesis that implementation of the Public Procurement Act has no significant impact on efficiency and value for money.
 The F-statistic of 102.703 indicates that the overall regression plane is statistically significant.
 Therefore, null hypothesis is rejected while alternative hypothesis is accepted.

-Table 3 also reveals that implementation of the Public Procurement Act (β = 0.628; t = 8.762; p = 0.000) has positive and significant influence on accountability.
-Furthermore, result shows that implementation of the Public Procurement Act independently contributes about 39.4% to accountability with the R2 of 0.394.
+Table 3 also reveals that implementation of the Public Procurement Act ( $\beta$ = 0.628; t = 8.762; p = 0.000) has positive and significant influence on accountability.
+Furthermore, result shows that implementation of the Public Procurement Act independently contributes about 39.4% to accountability with the R of 0.394.
 The estimated Durbin - Watson value of 1.895 clears any doubts as to the existence of positive first order serial correlation in the estimated model.
 The model was constructed to test the null hypothesis that implementation of the Public Procurement Act has no significant impact on accountability.
 The F-statistic of 76.776 indicates that the overall regression plane is statistically significant.
-Therefore, null hypothesis is rejected while alternative hypothesis is accepted.
+Therefore, null hypothesis is rejected while the alternative hypothesis is accepted.

-This implies that the implementation of public procurement Act is a catalyst to transparency, accountability, efficiency and value for money.
+This implies that the implementation of the public procurement Act is a catalyst to transparency, accountability, efficiency, and value for money.

-Conclusion and Recommendations
+Conclusion

-The study seeks to examine the influence of implementation of the Public Procurement Act on government performance.
-The study establishes that public entities comply with the public procurement Act 2007 but lack of structures and facilities to ease procurement process and Pervading corruption in Nigeria have hindered the full implementation of the Act.
-Furthermore, study concludes that the implementation of public procurement Act is a catalyst to transparency, accountability, efficiency and value for money.
+The study seeks to examine the influence of the implementation of the Public Procurement Act on government performance.
+The study establishes that public entities comply with the public procurement Act 2007.
+However, study confirms that lack of structures and facilities to ease procurement process, lack of Political will to Initiate Development Change, Absence of Strong and Compelling Institutions, and pervading corruption in Nigeria have hindered the full implementation of the Act., This may be the reason why due process is not yielding positive result in Nigeria.
+No wonder why Transparency International Corruption Perception Index of 2014-2018 ranked Nigeria as the most corrupt country in the world.
+Furthermore, the study concludes that the implementation of the public procurement Act is a catalyst to transparency, accountability, efficiency, and value for money.